awsdocs/aws-cloud9-user-guide/doc_source/how-cloud9-with-iam.md

 To learn more about IAM policy syntax and descriptions, see the [IAM JSON Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

-For a table showing all of the AWS Cloud9 API actions and the resources they apply to, see the [AWS Cloud9 permissions reference](#sec-auth-and-access-control-ref)\.
+For a table showing all of the AWS Cloud9 API actions and the resources they apply to, see the [AWS Cloud9 permissions reference](#auth-and-access-control-ref)\.

-### Customer\-managed policy examples<a name="sec-auth-and-access-control-customer-policies-examples"></a>
+### Customer\-managed policy examples<a name="auth-and-access-control-customer-policies-examples"></a>

 In this section, you can find example policies that grant permissions for AWS Cloud9 actions\.
 You can adapt the following example IAM policies to allow or explicitly deny AWS Cloud9 access for your IAM identities\.